apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

       * git version 2.11.1 and above
       * lshw utility installed on your linux machine
       * [OPTIONAL] Apache HTTP webserver (If you want this framwork's output to be accessible over a network through a browser)
+      * RAM 16 GB and above
+      * CPU as strong as possible

 ## Steps to run